 Finding the Right Fit: More important than finding the right program is finding the right provider to care for your children.
-At the FCC office, CDC, Youth Center or Airman and Family Readiness Center, you can pick up a list of certified on-base or off-base affiliated child care providers or call the FCC office (676-9023) to have one emailed to you.
+At the FCC office, CDC, Youth Center or Military and Family Readiness Center, you can pick up a list of certified on-base or off-base affiliated child care providers or call the FCC office (676-5437) to have one emailed to you.
 Then contact each provider directly to determine if they have openings and set a time to visit-many have hourly care available.
+Below are several types of programs that the FCC program provides.
+For more details for each, please contact the FCC coordinator at 940-676-5437.

 SUBSIDY PROGRAM: Allows parents to use the AF FCC program for the same price as the CDC or SA program.
-Call for more information.

-EXTENDED DUTY CARE (ECD): Available during non-tradition hours for parents working temporarily extended or additional shifts to support the mission.
+EXTENDED DUTY CARE (ECO): Available during non-tradition hours for parents working temporarily extended or additional shifts to support the mission.

-RETURNING HOME CARE: Child Care for eligible members returning after a minimum 30-day deployment in support of a contingency operation, after a series of short-term deployments totaling 30 days in a 6-month period, or during members' 2-week R&R leave from deployed location.
+DEPLOYMENT CHILD CARE: Child Care for eligible members returning after a minimum 30-day deployment in support of a contingency operation, after a series of short -term deployments totaling 30 days in a 6-month period.